Introduction to actions

 For actions to work, you’ll first need to do the following two things:

 - Enable model actions for the database connection.
 To enable actions for a database connection, admins should click on the gear icon in the upper right and navigate to Admin settings > Databases, then click on the database you want to create actions for.
 On the right side of the connection settings form, toggle the Model actions option.
 For actions to work, the database user account (the account you’re using to connect to the database) must have write permissions.
-And for now, actions are only supported on PostgreSQL, MySQL, and H2 databases.
+And for now, actions are only supported on PostgreSQL and MySQL databases.